masukomi/Listicles/README.md

 ) returns Hash:D
 ```

-creates a hash with the stringified index of each element as its key
+creates a hash with the stringified index of each element as its key.
+Set one_based to True to have it start the keys at 1 instead of 0.
+Example: ["foo", "bar"] -> {"0"=>"foo", "1"=>"bar"}